nabijaczleweli/cargo-update/man/cargo-install-update.md

 argument lists.
 Note, that cargo-install-update-config(1) is preferred in the general case.

+If `cargo-binstall` (>=0.12) is available in the `PATH`, `-r` was not overriden, `CARGO_INSTALL_OPTS` is empty, the package is in the default registry, and has no non-default configuration, it will be used to install the package instead.

 Exit values and possible errors:

     -1 - cargo subprocess was terminated by a signal (Linux-only)